Louis-Ye/FibonacciHeap/README.md

 =============
 <b>Version 0.01</b> <br>

-1. A library which offers Fibonacci Heap data structure and corresponding operations.<br>
+1. A C++ library which offers Fibonacci Heap data structure and corresponding operations.
-2. The interfaces of this library are much like the ones of piority queue in STL.<br>
+2. The interfaces of this library are much like the ones of piority queue in STL.
-3. Comparison depending on the operator < .<br>
+3. Comparison depending on the operator < .
-4. Usage example:
+4. <b>LICENSE</b>: MIT
+5. Usage:

 ````cpp
 #include "fibonacciheap.h"